gcmt/cmdfix.nvim/README.md

 ## Cmdfix

 Allow user-defined commands to be typed lowercase in command line mode.
+Also fixes typing mistakes such as `:W` and `:Set`, which are respectively fixed to `:w` and `:set` (but only if `W` and `Set` are not already user-defined commands)

 ### Configuration